Two legs with goose bumps.

 Warts

 Most people experience warts at some stage of their lives.
-Warts are contagious and often very persistent.
+Warts are contagious and often very difficult to get rid of.
 Children and adolescents are at the highest risk of developing warts.

 Hirsutism